BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

     ![](/images/getting-started-with-clojure/gitpod-new-workspace.png)

-### Run the Getting Started REPL
+## Start the Guide

+To start the guide, begin with starting VS Code, with Calva installed (as per [instructions above](#install))

-You will be running the guide from within VS Code, starting it from the VS Code command palette.
+You will be using the VS Code command palette to run the guide.

 The guide will: